MikeBishop/http-layering/draft-bishop-http-layering.md

 ease.
 Instead of using separate TCP connections, SCTP flows could be used to provide a multiplexing layer.
 Each flow was reused for new requests after the completion of a response, just as HTTP/1.1 used TCP connections.
-###TODO: CHECK THIS###
-This allowed
-for better flow control performance, since the transport could consider all SCTP flows together.
+This allowed for better flow control performance, since the transport could consider all flows together.

 ### HTTP/2 Framing Layer